Zeerti/XML_Log_CreditCard_Cleaner/README.md

 # XML_Log_CreditCard_Cleaner

 #Bugs#
-Appears to miss the last thing in the bigList() OR is failing to save the last item found into the bigList()
+- [] Appears to miss the last thing in the bigList() OR is failing to save the last item found into the bigList()
+- [] Add ability to dynamically find all text files and parse them without altering primary script

 #Usage#